An Unforgettable Ontario Getaway

 River otters, those wily little web-footed members of the weasel family, thrive in a variety of ecosystems and are often seen gleefully careening down the muddy banks of the mighty St. Lawrence River before splashing delightedly into the currents in search of a tasty snack from the river’s bounty.

 Oliver, Ivy and Brock invite you to take a step out of the ordinary and explore the 1000 Islands and Ontario from their point of view.
 Our 3 aquatic friends will keep you captivated as they swim and play throughout the massive glass-enclosed river habitat, complete with a rushing waterfall for the otters to delight in as they put on a show without even realizing it.
 View the entire immersive experience from our central Gazebo, perfectly positioned to give you a front row seat to the otters’ spectacular show.

 Our otters are rescued North American river otters and are not domesticated.
-As such, they have a different temperament than those you may see on line where people are interacting with otters one on one.
-Those otters are usually Asian Small Claw otters and are not native to the St. Lawrence river.
+As such, they have a different temperament than those you may see online where people are interacting with otters one on one.
+Those otters are usually short-clawed Claw otters and are not native to the St. Lawrence river.
 As there is no safe way to allow people, including our team members, to directly interact with river otters, we are unable to offer close encounters with them.

 THE POWER OF WATER

 Learn how the waters of the St. Lawrence River have shaped the world around us in this interactive learning exploration full of activities for kids.
 Water is useful for a lot more than just drinking!
 In our Power of Water experience, discover some of the amazing things the waters of the St. Lawrence River do.